Antique Desk Makeover

 photo of paint to use for the makeover

 If you want to use this color on your project, here is a picture of the color code.
 If you show this picture to any paint place, they can color match it.
+For other color inspiration for your desk, check out these desk paint color ideas!

 We chose to use a Wagner FLEXiO paint sprayer for this project for a smooth and even finish.
 Pour your chalk paint into the sprayer, making sure to follow our how to use a Wagner FLEXiO 3500 paint sprayer post so you don’t make mistakes that can ruin your project.